AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

    ![](../assets/commerce-add-user-settings.png)

-## Get your encryption settings information
+## Get your Commerce Intelligence SSH keys

    1. Go to the [!UICONTROL Connect your database] page of the [!DNL Commerce Intelligence] setup and scroll down and choose [!UICONTROL Encryption] settings.